 College of Eminent Professors

 William Angliss Institute’s College of Eminent Professors represents a learned body of leading researchers and scholars from Australia, the UK, USA and Europe.
 The disciplinary profile of College members broadly represents each of the Institute’s specialisation areas: foods, tourism, hospitality, and events.
-The key role of the College is to support the Institute’s strategic goal of becoming a University of Specialisation through the mentoring of staff, provision of research support, thesis examination, and strategic counsel to the Institute.
+The key role of the College is to support the Institute’s strategic goals through the mentoring of staff, provision of research support, thesis examination, and strategic counsel to the Institute.
 The College is led by Foundation Chair, Professor Sue Beeton, a graduate and former staff member of the Institute.

 Please see our College of Eminent Professors page to view detailed profiles for our Eminent Professors.